Affiliate disclosure: This post contains no paid placement.

 Louga (~170 km from Dakar)

-A regional town with a large livestock market on Thursdays — an authentic Senegalese commercial scene, not tourist-facing.
-The main N2 road passes the edge; if your driver is willing to stop for 20 minutes, the market is worth a look.
+A regional town with a big Thursday livestock market — a real Senegalese commercial scene, not a tourist one.
+The N2 skirts the edge; if your driver will stop for 20 minutes, it's worth a look.

 What to bring

-- Water (at least 1.5L per person) — the roadside stops are limited between Thiès and Saint-Louis
+- Water (at least 1.5L per person) — stops are limited between Thiès and Saint-Louis

-- Cash in CFA — toll gates and rest stops take cash only
+- Cash in CFA — toll gates and rest stops are cash only

 Arriving in Saint-Louis

-Your driver (private transfer) will know where to go.
-In a sept-place, you arrive at the Gare Routière de Saint-Louis on the mainland — a 10-minute taxi ride from the island old town (XOF 500–1,000).
+A private driver knows where to go.
+In a sept-place you arrive at the Gare Routière de Saint-Louis on the mainland — a 10-minute taxi from the island old town (XOF 500–1,000).

 The return: Saint-Louis to Dakar

 Same options, same prices, in reverse.
-Sept-place taxis for Dakar depart from the Saint-Louis Gare Routière from early morning; most seats fill by 08.00–09.00.
-The private driver option often works out cheaper than expected on the return if you book a round-trip with the same driver.
+Sept-places for Dakar leave the Saint-Louis Gare Routière from early morning; most seats fill by 08.00–09.00.
+Booking the same private driver for a round trip often comes out cheaper than you'd expect.

 FAQ